jerryrox/Renko-L/README.md

 My own small library for future (and current) Unity app development.
 I might as well use this chance to study how to use GitHub :p

+Unity Version: 5.6.4

+### Few things to note
+- Some features may not work or require modification due to the difference in the API.

 ## Namespaces

 ### Renko